Power Systems & Controls has been selected by the U.S. Navy to provide a HEMP and TEMPEST rated power supply system

 Current Efforts: The DEWO HEL team is leading the technical development of a Laser Weapon System for the U.S. Navy.
 Testing of the first prototype in June 2009 successfully demonstrated tracking, engagement, and destruction of five threat-representative Unmanned Aerial Vehicles (UAV), a Navy first.
 These results validate the military utility of HEL for counter-UAV missions.
 This system also serves as a foundation that, as basic technologies mature, will be able to address a growing number of targets at increasing tactical ranges.

-1) Multiple HEL laser sources including eight 5.5kW fiber lasers, precision high power diagnostics and beam profiling equipment, and the expertise and experience to make these difficult measurements.
+1) Multiple HEL laser sources including eight 5.5kW fiber lasers, precision high power diagnostics and beam pr Learn more about Who We Are !

 2) Modeling tools including a critical target effects and vulnerability analysis module developed as an extension of NSWCDD kinetic lethality codes.